 TD2R_min is specified as the minimum time interval from the end of a D2R transmission to the start of the corresponding R2D transmission following it, from device’s perspective.

-A device is not expected to receive a corresponding R2D transmission earlier than TD2R_min after the end of a D2R transmission.
+A device is not expected to monitor a corresponding R2D transmission earlier than TD2R_min after the end of a D2R transmission from the device.